Loading…

 Yes.
 Reflection prompts on the student side draw on both your curriculum (the matched excerpts from your uploaded materials) and ANA-vetted content summaries — the Reflective Nutrition Suite AI Engine surfaces both as it runs the reflection.
 So a "reflection-only" path still grounds learners in current evidence, not just personal opinion.

-How long does a first crosswalk take?
+How long does a first pass take?

 What if a proposed competency match is off?